amesones-dev/blog/_posts/2023-11-02-ansible-intro.md

 ### That's all for now
-At this point you have a playground to explore Ansible commands on a free, fast to set up environment, accessible over the internet, with no costs involved.
+At this point you have a playground to explore Ansible commands on a free, fast to set up environment, accessible over the internet, with no costs involved and comfortably edit and manage your Ansible project files with [CloudShell IDE](https://ide.cloud.google.com).

-You can also use the [CloudShell IDE](https://ide.cloud.google.com), with git UI included, to comfortably edit and manage your Ansible project files.
+This guide is just a very basic Ansible introduction, based on core foundations and just to get to know what Ansible is all about.

-This is just a very basic Ansible introduction, based on core foundations.
 There's way much more: [Ansible docs](https://docs.ansible.com/).

-Ansible is very demanded in the modern DevOps industry and it's a standard management tool for [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux).
+Ansible is very demanded in the modern DevOps industry, and it's a standard management tool for [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux).

-There are many tools based or built on top of Ansible for Infrastructure management and automation, both for on-premises and public cloud:
+There are a few of the many tools based or built on top of Ansible for Infrastructure management and automation, both for on-premises and public cloud:
 * [Ansible Tower](https://docs.ansible.com/ansible-tower/)
 * [Ansible AWX](https://github.com/ansible/awx/blob/devel/README.md)
 * [Semaphore, Ansible GUI](https://www.ansible-semaphore.com/)